Protopolybia chartergoides

+Protopolybia chartergoides, also known as Pseudochartergus chartergoides, is a species of wasp within the genus Protopolybia.
+It is a social wasp found in southern Central America and northern South America.

 Taxonomy and phylogeny

 The genus Protopolybia belongs to the wasp family Vespidae.
 Wasps belong to the order Hymenoptera, making them relatives of ants, bees, and sawflies.
 P. chartergoides is one of thirty species within Protopolybia.
 It has three identified subspecies: P. chartergoides boshelli, P. chartergoides cinctella, and P. chartergoides isthmensis.